Model Reduction for Nonlinear Systems by Balanced Truncation of State and Gradient Covariance: Randomized adjoint sampling methods

 \section{Randomized adjoint sampling methods}

-In this section, we discuss a computationally-practical way to sample the gradients from dynamical systems, using the linearized adjoint equations derived from \cref{eqn:FOM}.
-In the general formulation described in \cref{subsec:linear_features}, the gradients are taken with respect to the initial conditions $x_0$ of trajectories with length $L+1$.
-In computing these gradients, the adjoint method also produces gradients with respect to intermediate states along these trajectories, which, in the general case, must be discarded.
-In this section we discuss some special cases where the intermediate gradient information can be retained, yielding computational benefits.
+In order to obtain gradient samples described in \cref{subsec:linear_features}, we must be able to compute gradients of the output sequence map~$F$.
+Perhaps the most natural way to compute such gradients is by finite difference approximation; however, this method would scale poorly with the state dimension.
+Instead, in this section we describe a more computationally efficient way of obtaining these gradient samples, using linearized adjoint equations derived from \cref{eqn:FOM}.
+Our method entails computing gradients of output sequences with respect to the initial conditions $x_0$ of ``mini-trajectories'' with length $L+1$.
+In computing these gradients, the adjoint method also produces gradients with respect to intermediate states along these trajectories, which, in general, must be discarded.
+However, when we sample from the probability distribution constructed from longer trajectories of the system in the paragraph preceding \cref{subsec:linear_features} the intermediate gradient information can be retained, yielding computational benefits.
+We discuss a gradient sampling method for an empirical version of this distribution in \cref{subsec_long_trajectories}.
+In \cref{subsec_stationary_distribution} we discuss a simplified method that can be applied when the distribution over pairs $(x, \bar{u})$ is ``stationary'' in a sense that will be described later.

 The random vectors $\xi\in \R^{m_0(L+1)}$ that we use to sample the gradient are constructed as follows.
 Let $\eta \in \R^{m_0}$ be a zero mean random vector with $\E[\eta \eta^T] = (L+1) I$ and let $\tau \in \{0, \ldots, L \}$ be chosen uniformly at random.
 Then the random vector $\xi \in \R^{m_0(L+1)}$ formed by placing $\eta$ into the $\tau$th slot of